-With the ATMOS 41 bird deterrent installed, expect to see dips in the pyranometer data at specific times of the day during clear sky conditions.
+With the ATMOS 41 weather station bird deterrent installed, expect to see dips in the pyranometer data at specific times of the day during clear sky conditions.
 This is caused by the wire shadows that move across the pyranometer sensor throughout the day on sunny days.
 There are negligible wire shadow effects on diffuse days, when there is continuous cloud cover.
 We estimated <6% error in total daily solar radiation for a clear sky day and <1% error for a diffuse day.
 Check out the data below, which were taken from METER’s rooftop testbed, March 2019.

 Solar radiation effects from bird deterrent wires

 Dips in solar radiation data are caused by the bird deterrent wire shadows on a clear sky day (see 3/9/2019 in Figure 1).
 The dips in solar radiation on sunny days will vary throughout the year as the sun angle changes.
 Solar radiation data are not affected by the bird deterrent on completely cloudy days, when no wire shadows are present (see 3/8/2019 in Figure 1).

 On a mostly clear-sky day, the error caused by the bird deterrent was a decrease in total solar radiation by 3.0% and 4.7% for two ATMOS 41 pyranometer sensors (3/7/2019).
 On a cloudy day, the error caused by the bird deterrent was less than 1% (3/8/2019).
 On a clear sky day, the error caused by the bird deterrent was a decrease in total solar radiation by 2.6% and 5.7% (3/9/2019).
 The error was estimated by summing the daily solar radiation of ATMOS 41 units with bird deterrent (experimental) and without bird deterrent (control) and calculating the percent error.
 Data were collected at 5-minute intervals.